Cystitis in cats

 How long does cystitis last?

-Cystitis symptoms usually last 3 to 10 days in cats, depending on the severity.
+Cystitis symptoms typically last 3 to 10 days in cats, depending on the severity.
 There’s no definitive cure, and cases can recur frequently.

 What Causes What Causes